 And while this can still be achieved if you move out 30 minutes from your parents, it’s just a little different when you’re making a life for yourself on your “own” turf, farther away.

-4. You have more freedom to make decisions, and therefore greater opportunity to learn from those decisions
+4. You have more freedom to make decisions and greater opportunity to learn from those decisions

 The freedom that comes from no one limiting you is the increased ability to make your own decisions.